realalanc/realalanc.github.io/index.md

 ## Publications
 **Conference Papers**
 - "MeToken: Uniform Micro-environment Token Boosts Post-Translational Modification Prediction" has been accepted by **ICLR2025**
+- "How Effective is In-Context Learning with Large Language Models for Rare Cell Identification in Single-Cell Expression Data?" has been accepted by **ICDM2025**

 **Preprints**
 - “AlphaFold Database Debiasing for Robust Inverse Folding” is under review with available preprints in ArXiv